openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 #### Resizing Image

-Resizing of an image is a typical preprocessing step for computer vision tasks.
-With preprocessing API, this step can also be integrated into execution graph and performed on a target device.
+Resizing of an image is a typical pre-processing step for computer vision tasks.
+With pre-processing API, this step can also be integrated into execution graph and performed on a target device.

 To resize the input image, it is needed to define `H` and `W` dimensions of the [layout](./layout_overview.md)